Single Node clusters

 Lightweight exploratory data analysis

-To create a Single Node cluster, set Cluster Mode to Single Node when you configure a cluster.
+To create a Single Node cluster, select the Single Node button when you configure a cluster.

 A Single Node cluster has the following properties:

 The driver acts as both master and worker, with no worker nodes.

 Spawns one executor thread per logical core in the cluster, minus 1 core for the driver.

 log4jlog output is saved in the driver log.

 A Single Node cluster can’t be converted to a Multi Node cluster.

 Large-scale data processing will exhaust the resources on a Single Node cluster.
 For these workloads, Databricks recommends using a Multi Node cluster.

 Single Node clusters are not designed to be shared.
 To avoid resource conflicts, Databricks recommends using a Multi Node cluster when the cluster must be shared.